 Should you default on your loan repayments your guarantor, who could be a homeowner friend or family member with good credit, will be responsible for making the payment on your behalf.
 This assures the lender they’re more likely to get the money they’re owed if you default.

-Both guarantor loans and bad credit loans are available to those with poor credit.
+Both, loans without guarantor and bad credit loans are available to those with poor credit.
 While guarantor loans require asking someone to pay back your loan if you are unable to, bad credit loans do not.